githubteacher/developers-april-2016/Hometown.md

  * The Scots

 ### Food to eat
- * Haggis, nips and tatties
+ * Haggis, neeps and tatties